Best Interest Rates on Cash – December 2022 Update

 • 4% APY on $6,000.
 Current offers 4% APY on up to $6,000 total ($2,000 each on three savings pods).
 No direct deposit required. $50 referral bonus for new members with $200+ direct deposit with promo code JENNIFEP185.
 Please see my Current app review for details.

-• 3% APY on up to $100,000, but requires direct deposit and credit card spend.
-HM Bradley pays up to 3% APY if you open both a checking and credit card with them, and maintain $1,500 in total direct deposit each month and make $100 in credit card purchases each month.
+• 3% APY on up to $250,000, but requires direct deposit and credit card spend.
+HM Bradley will now pay up to 3% APY on up to $250,000 if you open both a checking and credit card with them and maintain positive cashflow each month, $500 in total direct deposits each month, and $500 in credit card purchases each month.
+Existing customers will get 3% APY with requirements waived through end of 2022.
 Please see my updated HM Bradley review for details.

 High-yield savings accounts